“The true opposites of belief, psychologically…are doubt and inquiry, not disbelief”

 Call 615-915-3892 or send a note through the contact form and your message will be responded to as quickly as possible.

 The content presented on this page and this website as a whole is intended for informational, educational and advertisement purposes.
 It should not be construed as a substitute for or encouragement to forgo standard medical or mental health care, nor does viewing this website constitute a formal treatment relationship with Chris Hancock, LCSW.
-Furthermore, Chris Hancock, LCSW, chrishancocktherapy.com and/or Support for Extraordinary Experience (S.E.E.) shall not be liable for any claims or damages, and expressly disclaims all liability of any nature for any action or non-action taken as a result of the information contained in this webpage or website as a whole.
+Furthermore, Inspired Psychotherapy, Chris Hancock, LCSW, chrishancocktherapy.com and/or Support for Extraordinary Experience (S.E.E.) shall not be liable for any claims or damages, and expressly disclaims all liability of any nature for any action or non-action taken as a result of the information contained in this webpage or website as a whole.
 Use of this site is at the sole discretion and responsibility of the individual visitor.